 Alexis was born to be creative and bred for entrepreneurship.
-With a father as a successful business owner and mother as an artist, she grew up with a business mindset and creative flair.
+With a father as a successful business owner and a mother as an artist, she grew up with a business mindset and creative flair.
 Alexis dedicated much of her early years to dancing, singing and acting in plays, choir and other recitals.
 She also has a background working in sales and finance, which has helped her tremendously with structuring The Phoenix Palate and building strong client relationships.

 What drew her to food was through her frequent travels.
-She always was most excited about what food she would encounter each place she visited.
-Growing up Mexican, every gathering no matter how big or small had food at the center of it.
+She always was most excited about what food she would encounter in each place she visited.
+Growing up Mexican, every gathering, no matter how big or small had food at the center of it.

-Upon moving from her hometown of El Paso, Texas to Phoenix, Arizona, she explored ways to meet friends.
+Upon moving from her hometown of El Paso, Texas, to Phoenix, Arizona, she explored ways to meet friends.
 She decided to start a cooking club.
-The idea for the club was to share recipes she enjoyed and learn from the other members recipes that were special to them.
+The idea for the club was to share recipes she enjoyed and learn from the other members' recipes that were special to them.

 Meet our team